sighupio/fury-kubernetes-opa/katalog/kyverno/MAINTENANCE.md

 helm template kyverno /tmp/kyverno --values MAINTENANCE.values.yaml --set crds.install=true --namespace kyverno | yq 'select(.kind == "CustomResourceDefinition")' > crds.yaml
 ```

-Compare the core/deploy.yaml file with the built-kyverno.yaml to find differences with the current version.
+1. Compare the core/deploy.yaml file with the built-kyverno.yaml to find differences with the current version.

+2. Sync the new image to our registry by updating the [OPA images.yaml file fury-distribution-container-image-sync repository](https://github.com/sighupio/fury-distribution-container-image-sync/blob/main/modules/opa/images.yml).

+3. Update the `kustomization.yaml` file with the new version in the image tag.

 What was changed:
 - Removed all the helm hooks from the deploy